YSEALI Academic Fellows Program

 - How much free time will I have during the program?
 There will be some free time during the program.
 However, applicants MUST understand that this is an intensive academic program and they are expected to fully participate in all lectures, activities, site visits, and scheduled events.

-- Can I arrive early/late or stay after the Institute?
-No. Participants who choose to travel to the United States as a YSEALI Academic Fellow are required to abide by the terms and conditions of the program.
-These terms state clearly that student leaders may NOT arrive in the United States before the program start date or remain in the country after the close of the institute.
+- Can I arrive early/late or stay after the Program?
+No. Participants who choose to travel to the United States as an YSEALI Academic Fellow are required to abide by the terms and conditions of the program.
+These terms state clearly that student leaders may NOT arrive in the United States before the program start date or remain in the country after the close of the program.

-- Can I miss one component of the Institute?
+- Can I miss one component of the program?
 No. All Fellows are expected to participate in all scheduled lectures, events, site visits, trips, and activities.